 After an incredibly simple first level on What The Golf, I was shocked to see my golfer’s body ragdoll on the floor towards the hole in the next level.
 This, however, is the running theme of What The Golf – a golf game that subverts your expectations of what a golf game is, a game that tries to inject the DNA of golf into every possible scenario.
 Levels include piloting a wheelie office chair through an obstacle course, controlling a crab scaling a perilous cliff and driving a train with a giant novelty golf ball in the carriage into the flag.

-I know it sounds like I've spoiled a lot but the variation and layers of levels in this game is huge, I have just scraped the surface of what there is to offer in this short game (it only took me around 5 hours to beat with 100% completion).
+I know it sounds like I've spoiled a lot but the variation and layers of levels in this game is huge, I have just scraped the surface of what there is to offer in this short game.
 The game was great to play but doesn’t really have any single player replay value aside from the typical “daily challenges”, which consist of rehashed levels within the main game.
 Included in the Nintendo Switch version however is a two player party mode, which greatly adds to the value of the game in my opinion.

 The Golf Club Series and PGA 2k21